DNA-and-Natural-Algorithms-Group/FPEI/README.md

 - In 'learndnakinetics/config_file.txt':
   - Set *use_FPEI_MFPT = 1* and *use_Gillespie_MFPT=0* to use FPEI.
 Set *use_FPEI_MFPT = 0* and *use_Gillespie_MFPT=1* to use SSAI.
   - Set *rate_method = 3* to estimate parameters for the  Arrhenius kinetic model.
 Set *rate_method = 3* to estimate parameters for the Metropolis kinetic model.
   - Set *parameter_folder* to be the path to a directory to save results.
-In this folder, the parameter set of each iteration of the optimization will be saved.
+In this folder, the MSE of the parameters over the entire reactions of the dataset is logged.
+In addition, the parameter set of each iteration of the optimization will be logged.
+Also, the  fixed paths in FPEI will be saved.
   - Set *n_processors* to be the number of processors for multiprocessing the computation of the objective function.
 Set *use_multiprocess =1* to multiprocess the computations.
  - In 'map.py':
    - Set the initial parameter set.